meghanhkoon/kickstarter-analysis/README.md

 ![Theatre_Outcomes_vs_Launch](resources/Theatre_Outcomes_vs_Launch.png)

 Out of the 1,369 Kickstarter campaigns for theatres, May is the best time to launch a campaign.
 We can also assume that May (111 successes), June (100) and July (87) would also be great months to launch.
-On the other hand, we can also assume that in November (54) and December (37), launch dates were not as successful.
+On the other hand, we can conclude that Louise should not launch in November (54) and December (37).

 ### Analysis of Outcomes Based on Goals
-To find the relationship between outcomes based on goals, we created a chart to count how many successful, failed, and canceled campaigns there were based on their goals.
-We also wanted to find the outcomes of plays.
-To do this, we created a table using the ***COUNTIF()*** function.
-For the independent variables, we used increments of goals (Less than 1000, 1000 to 4999, etc.) to see if there was a relationship with the percent successful/ failed/ canceled.
-For example, we used the formula =COUNTIFS(Kickstarter!F:F,"successful", Kickstarter!D:D, "<1000", Kickstarter!R:R, "plays") to find the Number of Successful campaigns for plays with goals Less than 1000.
-After making the table, we found the percentage of successful, failed and canceled to make a line chart "Outcomes Based on Goal".

 We know that if the fundraising goal is met by the pledges and backers of a campaign, a campaign will more likely be successful.
 From the Kickstarter data, we were able to filter and determine the percentage of campaigns that were successful, failed or canceled based on their goal.

+To visualize the percentage of outcomes based on funding goal amount, we created a table using the ***COUNTIF()*** function.
+For the independent variable (goal amount), we used increments of goals (Less than 1000, 1000 to 4999, etc.).
+Then, we used the COUNTIF function to count how many successes, failures and canaceled projects with those goal amounts.
+As an example, we used the formula =COUNTIFS(Kickstarter!F:F,"successful", Kickstarter!D:D, "<1000", Kickstarter!R:R, "plays") to find the Number of Successful campaigns for plays with goals Less than 1000.
+After making the table, we found the percentage of successful, failed and canceled to make a line chart "Outcomes Based on Goal".
 See the chart below.

 ![Outcomes_vs_Goals](resources/Outcomes_vs_Goals.png)